 Own-Occupation Disability Insurance

-Highly skilled surgeons, for example, frequently get own-occupation insurance, since their jobs require such finely-tuned motor skills.
+Highly skilled surgeons, for example, frequently get own-occupation insurance, since their jobs require such finely tuned motor skills.
 For instance, if Grey’s Anatomy heart surgeon extraordinaire Dr. Preston Burke, who suffered from hand tremors after surviving a gunshot injury, had had own-occupation insurance coverage, he could have chosen to move into a different role in the hospital and still received benefits for losing his ability to perform his original job.
 He could also have chosen not to work at all and still have received benefits.

 Any-Occupation Disability Insurance

 Let’s go back to the Dr. Burke example to see how the difference between these two insurance coverage options plays out.
 Because Dr. Burke was still a talented doctor who could perform other medical services and assessments, any-occupation disability insurance wouldn’t have covered him at all after he sustained his gunshot wound.
 Although he was unable to perform delicate heart surgeries, he could have taken another job in the hospital or even a job outside the medical field entirely.
-Thus, his any-occupation disability insurance wouldn’t have kicked in unless he sustained a more incapacitating injury, rendering him unable to work at all.
+Thus, his any-occupation disability insurance wouldn’t have kicked in unless he sustained a more incapacitating injury that rendered him unable to work at all.

 Disability insurance helps you replace part of your lost income if you become unable to perform your job duties due to an illness or injury.
 But when you’re covered depends in large part on whether you have own-occupation or all-occupation insurance.

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.